 Is it any wonder I keep hanging out with this guy?

 Last week, Ted and I decided to bike the Busch Greenway, which starts in the Busch Wildlife Conservation Area (recently re-populated with raccoons and opossums) and passes through the MO Research Park (where Ted used to work) before connecting with the Katy Trail.
 Although we’ve biked this trail before, we always see new things.
-This time is was wild turkey nests and an odd tree.
+This time it was wild turkey nests and an odd tree.

 We had above-average rainfall all year through September.
 To comfort us, the experts told us we’d have beautiful fall foliage as a result of all the rain.
 They were right.
 The fall colors this year are stunning!
 The reds are brilliant and the yellows are bright.
 It’s been a delight to see so much gorgeous color wherever we go.